LumaPictures/pymel/docs/source/eclipse.rst

 If you're still not getting completion:

     * Go to Eclipse preferences under **Pydev > Editor > Code Completion** and increase **Timeout to connect to shell** to 30 seconds or more.
-    * Restart Eclipse and retry steps 3 and 4 above
+    * Restart Eclipse and retry steps 3-5 above
     * Open a log view (**Window / Show View / Error Log**) and if you see any suspicious errors, post for help at the `Pydev suport forum <https://sourceforge.net/forum/forum.php?forum_id=293649>`_